lenasolarova/konflux_metrics/README.md

 ## JSON Output

 The analysis scripts generate JSON files that are consumed by the Grafana dashboard via the Infinity datasource:

+These are used for ammending the historical files only:
 - `github_flakiness_current.json` - GitHub PR metrics (last 24 hours)
 - `gitlab_flakiness_current.json` - GitLab MR metrics (last 24 hours)

+These are used directly by Grafana:
 - `github_flakiness_historical.json` - GitHub PR metrics (last 90 days)
 - `gitlab_flakiness_historical.json` - GitLab MR metrics (last 90 days)